 |

-| CONCLUSION
+CONCLUSION

 |

 The body-shield in the three main variants was one of the most popular Aegean defensive weapon which utilization is attested since the 17th BC.
-Even if the early representations of body-shields have been so far attested from Crete, the exact origin of these huge shields is still under debate.
+Even if the early representations of body-shields have been so far discoverd in Crete, the exact origin of these huge shields is still under debate.
 The archaeological elements are in fact not sufficient to determinate if these shields took origin in the Minoan area or in Greece mainland than later imported in Crete and the others Aegean island even before the Achaean's domination which occurred around 1450 BC.

 The archaeological evidences show that the three variant of body-shield were utilized contemporary mainly in a period between the 17th and the 15th century BC.

-With the introduction of the bronze armour the utilization of this huge body-shield was less common even if not completely abandoned being still attested during the LH IIIB (1300-1250 BC) as well as in the Iliad.
+With the introduction of the bronze armour the utilization of this huge body-shield was less common even if not completely abandoned being still represented during the LH IIIB (1300-1250 BC) as well as in the Iliad.
 Furthermore the body-shield denominated "proto-Dipylon" survived the end of the Bronze Age and it was the only body-shield still used during the Geometric and Archaic periods.
 This confirm how the Dipylon shield was not a direct descendant of the Achaean shield in figure-of-eight being this shield already used during the Late Helladic time.

 Based on the pictorial representation, sculpture and Iliad description we know that these shields were made of several layers of hide more likely stitched to a wicker or wood structure.
 Some shield were sometimes reinforced with leather rim and metal bosses/plates placed on shield' s external surface and edge.
 The body-shield in figure-of-eight and the proto-dipylon were largely used as decorative motif on fresco, pottery, jewellery and ivory objects as well as cult symbols till the end of Late Helladic period.